Can wormholes and black holes be distinguished by magnification?: Conclusions and outlook

 \section{Conclusions and outlook}

 In this paper, we study the gravitational lensing effect of the RSV metric.
 We obtained the second-order deflection angle of the RSV metric and made finite distance corrections to it.
 Our analysis of magnification shows that the distance between the lens and the observer has a significant impact on the numerical value of magnification, which also indicates that finite distance correction is meaningful.
-On this basis, Ellis-Bronnikov Wormhole only exhibits a single peak of magnification, while Schwarzschild's black hole exhibits up to three magnification peaks as the ADM mass increases.
-Black holes with negative spin return from three peaks to a single peak as the spin increases, and Black holes with positive spin return from two peaks to a single peak as the spin increases.
+On this basis, Ellis-Bronnikov Wormhole only exhibits a single peak of magnification, while Schwarzschild's black hole exhibits up to three peaks of magnification as the ADM mass increases.
+Black holes with negative spin return from three peaks to a single peak as the spin increases, and the same applies to the case of positive spin.

-For the galaxy we live in, the mass of its central black hole is about four million Solar mass $\rm M_\odot$.
-If we assume that its spin is small (Spin slightly affect the position of the peak) and be approximated as the Schwarzschild black hole situation, according to our calculations $\frac{\text{four million}~\rm M_\odot}{0.08}=\frac{DL}{10}$, we will be able to observe the phenomenon of three magnification peaks, see Fig. \ref{fig:9}, at distance $D_L=7.4\times 10^{8}~\rm km$ (The Schwarzschild radius is approximately $7.8\times 10^6~\rm km$).
-The distance from Earth to the center of the Milky Way galaxy is about $2.4\times 10^{16}~\rm km$, and the magnification effect observed at this distance is equivalent to a small mass situation in Fig. \ref{fig:6}, which will converge to a single peak situation.
+For the galaxy we live in, the mass of its central black hole is about four million solar mass $\rm M_\odot$.
+If we assume that its spin is small (Spin slightly affects the position of the peak) and be approximated as the Schwarzschild black hole situation, according to our calculations $\frac{\text{four million}~\rm M_\odot}{0.08}=\frac{DL}{10}$, we can observe the phenomenon of three magnification peaks, see Fig. \ref{fig:9}, at distance $D_L=7.4\times 10^{8}~\rm km$ (The Schwarzschild radius approximately equals to $7.8\times 10^6~\rm km$).
+The distance from Earth to the center of the Milky Way galaxy is about $2.4\times 10^{16}~\rm km$, and the magnification effect observed at this distance is equivalent to a small mass situation in Fig. \ref{fig:6}, which converge to a single peak situation.
 (Not even observable, according to Fig. \ref{fig:4}.).

-Finally, it is theoretically feasible to distinguish between wormholes and black holes based on magnification, But it is unfeasible at far distances.
+Our research provides a phenomenological difference in magnification between black holes and wormholes, and it provides a theoretical basis for further research in the magnification of wormholes and black holes.